The Gentlemen (2019 film): Plot

+Now middle-aged, Pearson plans to sell his empire and retire peacefully with his wife, Rosalind.
+His chosen buyer is American billionaire and cannabis baron Matthew Berger, and his sale price is £400 million.
+After showing Berger one of the labs, Pearson is approached by up-and-coming Chinese gangster Dry Eye, who offers to buy him out, but Pearson turns him down.

-After showing Berger one of the labs, Pearson is later approached by Dry Eye, an underboss for Chinese gangster Lord George who offers and fails to buy out Pearson's business.
-The aforementioned lab is raided by amateur MMA fighters and aspiring YouTubers "The Toddlers", who overpower the guards, steal marijuana, and upload a rap video of their caper online.
-Pearson begins transferring his cannabis plants out of the estates as a precaution, while The Toddlers' horrified trainer "Coach" orders them to delete the video.
+Amateur MMA fighters and aspiring YouTubers "The Toddlers" raid the lab Pearson showed to Berger; they overpower the guards, steal marijuana, and upload a rap video of their caper online.
+The Toddlers' horrified trainer, "Coach", orders them to delete the video.

-The editor of Daily Print tabloid, Big Dave, having been snubbed by Pearson at a party, hires private detective Fletcher to investigate Pearson's links to Pressfield.
-At the request of Pressfield, Pearson sends his right-hand man, Raymond, to bring Laura home.
+Seeking to expose Pearson, Daily Print tabloid newspaper editor Big Dave hires private detective Fletcher to investigate Pearson's links to one of his landlords, Lord Pressfield, a duke whose daughter Laura is a heroin-addicted pop star living in a council estate with other addicts.
+At Pressfield's request, Pearson sends his right-hand man, Raymond, to bring Laura home.
 In a brawl with her flatmates, one of Raymond's men accidentally kills Aslan, a young Russian.
-Laura is returned to her parents but shortly after relapses and dies of an overdose.
+Laura is returned to her parents, but shortly after, she relapses and dies of an overdose.